What is Homesearch?

 You can find more information and apply online on the Homesearch website.
 Please note there are two stages to applying.
 First, you have to select ‘online application’ and register the details of your household.
 You will then get a reference number and a memorable date (which is your security feature).
 You then need to log in using these details and complete your application for housing.

 Can anyone apply for Homesearch?

 No. In order to qualify to join Homesearch, you must have both a need for rehousing (i.e. not simply that you want to move to a different area) and a local connection to Rushcliffe.
-You can see what we regard as a housing need and what we consider to be a local connection and the allocation of social housing in the Council's Housing Allocation Policy.
+Read about housing need and what we consider to be a local connection and the allocation of social housing in the Council's Housing Allocation Policy.